Table of Contents

 - Access to the Intramural Activities Center (IMA) for a fee

 A temporary hourly employee may be represented by a union and covered by a collective bargaining agreement depending on the nature and location of the work assignment.
-If you have questions regarding this, please contact one of our staffing specialists or Labor Relations.
+If you have questions regarding this, please contact one of our recruiters or Labor Relations.

 Using an outside temp agency

-If we don’t have the right candidate readily available for you in our pool, we’ll work with you to find a match through a temp agency on our list of UW-approved contingent staffing vendors.
-We’ll make sure this is an option that you want to pursue before we begin the process.
+UTemp Staffing is the central point of contact for use of the University’s pre-approved pool of contingent staffing vendors (per RFQQ SVM 11-0036, which replaced the old 3-bid process).
+If we don’t have the right candidate readily available for you in our pool, we’ll work with you to find a match through a temp agency on our list.
+We’ll make sure that you want to pursue this before we begin the process, as it is more costly than hiring through the UTemp candidate pool.
+With this option, however, you get compliant, no-hassle access to temporary staffing services in a multitude of position categories.

 When UTemp Staffing works with an outside agency on your behalf, we:

-- Work directly with the selected vendor on invoicing, as outlined in the Request for Quotes and Qualifications, then we bill the department directly.
+- Work directly with the selected vendor on invoicing (as outlined in our Request for Quotes and Qualifications), we bill your department directly.

 Agency billing fee